Excellent medical, dental and vision coverage

 Part Time Employees: For part-time benefited positions, the City provides health benefits for the employee only.
 Employees may purchase coverage for their eligible family members for medical and vision coverage through pre-tax payroll deduction.

 The City’s employee medical coverage is provided through HUB International.
-Employees may choose between a Regence PPO, Regence High Deductible, Group Health HMO and Group Health Access PPO plan.
+Employees may choose between several Premera Plans including a High Deductible plan.
 Depending on which medical plan options the employee and their bargaining unit have selected, there may be an employee contribution towards the plan premiums.

 Dental coverage for most employees is provided through Delta Dental.
-Fire 106, Police Guild members and AFSCME 114 members choose to have dental coverage through their specific bargaining unit.
+Fire 106 & Police Guild members have dental coverage through their specific bargaining unit.

 Eye glasses and contacts are provided through VSP Vision Care.
-Fire 106 and Police Guild members choose to have vision coverage through their specific bargaining unit.
+Fire 106 and Police Guild members have vision coverage through their specific bargaining unit.

 Flexible Spending Account